 Are you concerned about the latest developments regarding the assessment of endocrine disrupting (ED) properties?
 Wonder about the possible consequences for biocides and plant protection products?

-Chemical Watch, in association with knoell Germany GmbH, are pleased to announce a brand new one-day training course on understanding the guidance for identifying endocrine disrupting chemicals in the biocides and crop protection area.
+Chemical Watch, in association with knoell Germany, is pleased to announce a brand new one-day training course on understanding the guidance for identifying endocrine disrupting chemicals in the biocides and crop protection area.

 This course will provide you (risk assessors, regulatory managers and (eco-)toxicologists engaged with the assessment of biocidal and crop protection active substances/products) with comprehensive background information and in-depth insight into the new EU Endocrine Disruptor criteria, and the recent ECHA/EFSA Guidance.